KellieLeonard-Biostat/BreastcancerML/README.md

-# Breast Cancer Prediction Using Machine Learning: A Scientific Report
+# Comparative Analysis of Machine Learning Models for Breast Cancer Detection Using Nuclei Morphology Features

 **Abstract**
-Breast cancer is one of the most prevalent and life-threatening cancers worldwide, with early and accurate diagnosis playing a crucial role in improving patient outcomes.
+Breast cancer remains one of the most prevalent and life-threatening cancers worldwide, with early and accurate diagnosis playing a crucial role in improving patient outcomes.
 Traditionally, pathologists rely on microscopic examination of cell nuclei to assess malignancy, as abnormal nuclei size and shape are strong indicators of cancerous transformation.
 However, manual assessment is time-consuming, subject to variability, and increasingly difficult given the growing demand for pathology services.
-The expansion of digital pathology and the integration of machine learning offers a promising solution by enabling faster, more consistent, and automated classification of breast cancer.
+The integration of digital pathology and machine learning offers a promising solution by enabling faster, more consistent, and automated classification of breast cancer.

 In this study, we develop a machine-learning model that predicts breast cancer based on nuclei size and shape features extracted from histopathological images.
-We implement both a logistic regression model and a deep learning model (multi-layer perceptron) and evaluate their performance using accuracy, precision, recall, and F1-score.
-The deep learning model outperforms logistic regression, achieving higher classification accuracy and improved sensitivity in identifying malignant cases.
-These findings demonstrate the potential of machine learning in revolutionising breast cancer triage and diagnosis, reducing reliance on time-intensive manual assessment while enhancing diagnostic accuracy.
+We implement and compare a Random Forest classifier and a multi-layer perceptron (MLP) deep learning model.
+Their performance is evaluated using accuracy, precision, recall, F1-score, and ROC-AUC.
+Both models achieve high classification accuracy, with the MLP showing slightly improved recall, making it better suited for identifying malignant cases.

+Additionally, we analyse feature importance in the Random Forest model and explore the potential benefits of combining both models through an ensemble approach.
+Visualizations such as ROC curves and confusion matrices further illustrate the comparative performance of these models.
-This study contributes to the growing field of AI-assisted diagnostics, highlighting how computational tools can support pathologists in early breast cancer detection.
-Future work will focus on integrating convolutional neural networks (CNNs) for medical image analysis and deploying AI-driven models in real-world clinical workflows.
+This study contributes to the growing field of AI-assisted diagnostics, demonstrating how computational tools can enhance early breast cancer detection.
+Future work will focus on integrating convolutional neural networks (CNNs) for medical image analysis and developing ensemble models to further improve classification performance.

 **1. Introduction**

-Breast cancer remains one of the leading causes of cancer-related mortality worldwide, with early detection playing a critical role in improving patient survival rates.
+Breast cancer remains a leading cause of cancer-related mortality worldwide, with early detection playing a critical role in improving patient survival rates.
 Pathologists typically assess breast tissue samples under a microscope, examining the size, shape, and structure of cell nuclei to determine malignancy.
-Nuclei size, in particular, is a well-established indicator of cancerous transformation, as malignant cells often exhibit irregularly enlarged nuclei with high variability in shape and texture.
-However, manual assessment is highly time-consuming, subject to inter-observer variability, and can be challenging when pathologists are faced with large volumes of samples.
+Malignant cells often exhibit irregularly enlarged nuclei with high variability in shape and texture.
+However, manual assessment is time-consuming, subject to inter-observer variability, and challenging when pathologists face large volumes of samples.

-With the rapid expansion of digital pathology, where whole-slide imaging (WSI) enables pathologists to analyse tissue samples digitally, there is a growing demand for machine learning-based models to assist in faster and more accurate diagnosis.
-Machine learning has the potential to revolutionise cancer detection by automating nuclei feature extraction and classification, thereby improving diagnostic accuracy and reducing the workload for clinicians.
-These models can process vast amounts of data in real-time, flagging suspicious cases for further review and significantly accelerating triage and diagnosis in clinical settings.
+The rise of digital pathology and whole-slide imaging (WSI) has created opportunities for machine learning to assist in faster, more accurate diagnoses.
+Machine learning can automate nuclei feature extraction and classification, improving diagnostic accuracy and reducing the workload for clinicians.
+These models can process vast amounts of data in real-time, flagging suspicious cases for further review and accelerating cancer triage.

  ![image](https://github.com/user-attachments/assets/e36c6215-bde1-4e57-928c-24d138f5c6cf)

 Figure 1.
 Examples of benign (left) and malignant (right) breast specimens stained with haematoxylin and eosin, at different magnifications.
 (Image source: Levenson et al., 2025).

-**The Primary Objectives of This Study Are:**
+**Primary Objectives:**

-•	To analyse the relationship between nuclei morphology and malignancy, validating its role as a key diagnostic feature.
+•	Analyse the relationship between nuclei morphology and malignancy, validating its role as a diagnostic feature.

-•	To develop a predictive model that classifies breast cancer using nuclei size and shape features, providing a computational alternative to traditional pathology assessments.
+•	Develop predictive models that classify breast cancer using nuclei size and shape features, offering a computational alternative to traditional pathology assessments.

-•	To compare traditional machine learning (logistic regression) with deep learning approaches to determine their effectiveness in predicting breast cancer.
+•	Compare Random Forest (RF) and Multi-Layer Perceptron (MLP) models to determine their effectiveness in breast cancer prediction.

+•	Explore feature importance and discuss the potential of an ensemble model combining RF and MLP.

-By leveraging digital pathology and machine learning, this study aims to contribute to the growing field of AI-assisted diagnostics, where automated tools can complement the expertise of pathologists, leading to more efficient and accurate breast cancer detection.
+By leveraging digital pathology and machine learning, this study aims to contribute to the advancement of AI-assisted diagnostics, where automated tools can enhance early breast cancer detection.